Do You Need A Bed Frame For Your Mattress?

 It can be bad not to have a bed frame if you’re sensitive to dust, need support for your mattress, or get sweaty in your sleep.
 Some folks prefer the stiff support sleeping on the floor can give you, and that’s totally normal.

 But one thing you may want to consider when sleeping on a frameless mattress?
 Getting out of bed might be more challenging in the morning because you’re so close to the ground.
 This factor is especially important for heavier bodies and those who sleep with a partner.
-So if you want to be able to get in and out of your bed with ease, get a frame for your mattress.
+So if you want to be able to get in and out of your bed with ease, get a frame, box spring, or foundation for your mattress.
 Side rails are especially recommended for those who need help getting in and out of bed as well or for those who tend to roll off the bed at night.

 Another important consideration is that it’s easier for pests like insects or rodents to access your mattress without a bed frame to elevate it.
 A frame not only protects you from these creepy crawlies, but several types also prevent dust and dust mites from accumulating.
 This is a big plus for sensitive sleepers who may get allergic reactions triggered by mites